chi-feng/python-osx-getting-started/README.md

 The three most common approaches to setting up a python environment are:

 1. Install [Homebrew](https://brew.sh) and run `brew install python3`.
 Then use `pip install package-name` to install any Python packages you may need.
-    - Pros: This is the "official" Python package manager and has the most up-to-date index (PyPI).
+    - Pros: `pip` is the "official" Python package manager and has the most up-to-date index (PyPI).
 In addition, most Python/tutorials use `pip`.
     - Cons: YMMV if you need extremely specific build configurations for scientific computing packages, e.g., TensorFlow built against a particular version of BLAS or CUDA.

 1. If you don't want to mess with package management or virtual environments, the most straightforward option is to install [Anaconda (Individual Edition)](https://www.anaconda.com/products/individual).
 Anaconda comes with over 1500 scientific computing packages preinstalled.